Jacob Stallings Preview, Player Props: Marlins vs. Nationals

-The Miami Marlins, including Jacob Stallings (.222 on-base percentage in past 10 games, 61 points below season-long percentage), take on starter Jake Irvin and the Washington Nationals at LoanDepot park, Saturday at 4:10 PM ET.
+The Miami Marlins and Jacob Stallings, who went 1-for-2 with a double last time out, take on Trevor Williams and the Washington Nationals at LoanDepot park, Sunday at 1:40 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Padres.
+In his last game, he went 1-for-2 with a double against the Nationals.

 Jacob Stallings Game Info & Props vs. the Nationals